Shaunlipy/ab-test/README.md

 This experiment will be posed to students in two groups: in the experiment group, the popup message of promotions will be shown to the experiment group, whereas the control group, no messages will be shown.

-The unit of diversion is user-id, because we want to track if promotions will attrack more users to pay.
+The unit of diversion is number of cookies, because number of cookies is prior to the experiment.

 The invariant metric is number of cookies, because people will not see any messages before they browse the page.